The National Fraud Initiative

-NHS England is required to protect the public funds it administers.
-It may share information provided to it with other bodies responsible for; auditing, or administering public funds, or where undertaking a public function, in order to prevent and detect fraud.
+NHS England and NHS Improvement are required to protect the public funds they administer.
+They may share information provided to them with other bodies responsible for; auditing, or administering public funds, or where undertaking a public function, in order to prevent and detect fraud.

 The Cabinet Office is responsible for carrying out data matching exercises.